-- Use only a polarized 3-wire ac outlet.
-This assures that the power suppply chassis, case, and ground terminal are connected to a good earth ground and reduces danger from electrical shock. - 3.
-Don't expose high voltage needlessly.
+- 3. Don't expose high voltage needlessly.
 Remove housings and covers only when necessary.
 Turn off equipment while making test connections in high-voltage circuits.
 Discharge high-voltage capacitors after removing power. - 4.
 If possible, familiarize yourself with the equipment being tested and the location of its high voltage points.
 However, remember that high voltage may appear at unexpected points in defective equipment. - 5.
 Use an insulated floor material or a large, insulated floor mat to stand on, and an insulated work surface on which to place equipment; and make certain such surfaces are not damp or wet. - 6.
 Use the time-proven "one hand in the pocket" technique while handling an instrument probe.
 Be particularly careful to avoid contacting a nearby metal object that could provide a good ground return path. - 7.
 When testing ac powered equipment, remember that ac line voltage is usually present on some power input circuits such as the on-off switch, fuses, power transformer, etc. any time the equipment is connected to an ac outlet, even if the equipment is turned off. - 8.
 Some equipment with a two-wire ac power cord, including some with polarized power plugs, is the "hot chassis" type.
 This includes most recent television receivers and audio equipment.
 A plastic or wooden cabinet insulates the chassis to protect the customer.
-When the cabinet is removed for servicing, a serious shock hazard exists if the chassis is to protect the customer.
-When the cabinet is removed for servicing, a serious shock hazard exists if the chassis is to protect the customer.
-When the cabinet is removed for servicing, a serious shock hazard exists if the chassis is to protect the customer.
-When the cabinet is removed for servicing, a serious shock hazard exists if the chassis is to protect the customer.
-To make measurements test may result from connecting an earth ground lead of a test instrument to a "hot chassis".
-To make measurements test may result from connecting an earth ground lead of a test instrument to a "hot chassis".
-To make measurements in "hot chassis" equipment, always connect an isolation transformer between the ac outlet and the equipment under in "hot chassis" equipment, always connect an isolation transformer, or Model 1653 or 1655 AC Power Supply is test.
+When the cabinet is removed for servicing, a serious shock hazard exists if the chassis is touched.
+Not only does this present a dangerous shock hazard, but damage to test instruments or the equipment under test may result from connecting an earth ground lead of a test instrument to a "hot chassis".
+To make measurements in "hot chassis" equipment, always connect an isolation transformer between the ac outlet and the equipment under test.
 The B & K-Precision Model TR-110 or 1604 Isolation Transformer, or Model 1653 or 1655 AC Power Supply is suitable for most applications.
-To be on the safe side, treat all two-wire ac powered equipment as "hot chassis" unless you are sure it has an isolated chassis or an earth ground chassis. - Never work alone.
+To be on the safe side, treat all two-wire ac powered equipment as "hot chassis" unless you are sure it has an isolated chassis or an earth ground chassis. - 9.
+Never work alone.
 Someone should be nearby to render aid if necessary.
 Training in CPR (cardio-pulmonary resuscitation) first aid is highly recommended.